payloadcms/template-ecommerce/README.md

 ## Layout builder

 Products and pages can be built using a powerful layout builder.
 This allows you to create unique layouts for each product or page.
-This boilerplate comes pre-configured with the following layout building blocks:
+This template comes pre-configured with the following layout building blocks:

 - Hero
 - Content